JasonTuyen/personal-site/README.md

 * ~~Make use of React's Form to create contact page~~
 * Add AI Chatbot
 * Add more projects/blog posts as I complete them
 * Continue to make edits to source code, so that code can be more optimal

+## Warning (09/2023)
+Anyone looking to use this code, please be advised that there is currently a continuous integration issue.